bcooperstl/advent-of-code-2020/documentation/day7_part1.md

 ## Things I learned ##

 More working with the c++ regex library.
 Getting multiple matches out of an input.
 Use of the regex_token_iterator to get portions of submatches

+I should have known this, but using iterators over a loop where you add elements voids the iterators.
+Ended up going with loop indices instead